CP1404/Practicals/prac_02/README.md

     you include this `.git` folder.

 14. Now **Commit** using the PyCharm shortcut... enter a meaningful message...
-    Use the button option to **Commit and Push**, then check that the new file is up on GitHub.
+    Click **Commit and Push**, then check that the new file is up on GitHub.

 We covered a fair bit in that walkthrough.
 Hopefully you can see the process for working on your projects: